GiedriusT/tamulaitis-page/README.md

 # Giedrius Tamulaitis - passionate about technology and art, and the sweet spot where the two collide

 I'm Giedrius, a resident of Amsterdam originally hailing from Vilnius.
-I love technology and art.
+Fascinated by technology and arts, and the sweet spot where the two collide.
 Here I share the stories about my projects.

 ## About me